 Him: "Oh you mean HDR.
 That always looks terrible.
 Nobody does that anymore."

 He walked off without getting the shot and I continued and came away with this.
 I agree with him that purely doing HDR is usually going to result in a garish image especially if you let the camera or your editing software do it automagically.
 I do need to make a video and a post about how I do it.
 If you want a good place to start I recommend anything by Jimmy McIntyre.
+Jimmy does move a bit fast and assumes that you have some baseline photo editing knowledge first which is what prompted me to put together my basic photo editing tutorials.
 You won't get it right the first time you try.
 But with some practice you can make a nice image even in less than ideal conditions.